 Furthermore, the government often provides some of the more stable jobs in the economy.
 From local, to state, to federal government workers, the government can also be a major employer.
 What NeighborhoodScout's analysis revealed, is that the Chinatown neighborhood in particular stands out when compared nationally for the proportion of its working residents who are employed by the government.
 At 16.4% of its workforce, this neighborhood has a greater concentration of government workers than 97.9% of U.S. neighborhoods.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Chinatown neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Chinatown neighborhood buck this trend.
 47.9% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 98.6% of U.S. neighborhoods.

 Did you know that the Chinatown neighborhood has more West Indian and Lithuanian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 1.1% of this neighborhood's residents have West Indian ancestry and 4.9% have Lithuanian ancestry.